Franklin, WI Real Estate

 Avg Days on Market

-The average days on market for a home sold in February (36) increased by 12 days compared to January.
-This represents a 50% increase in days on market for homes in the market from the previous month.
-Compared to the same month last year, the days on market for homes sold increased by 12, a 50% year-over-year change.
+The average days on market for a home sold in April (21) decreased by 7 days compared to March.
+This represents a 25% decrease in days on market for homes in the market from the previous month.
+Compared to the same month last year, the days on market for homes sold increased by 3, a 16.66% year-over-year change.

 Average Days on Market is the time period between the date when a home is listed for sale in an MLS system and the date it is sold.